 My favorite part of the program was integrating what I learned during the day at Mount Royal into my evening workshop at Magdalen College and vice versa.
 I enjoyed going on a field trip with 2nd grade as well as teaching multiple math and science lessons while assisting kindergarten, 3rd grade, and 2nd grade by aiding the teacher, preparing lessons, and substitute teaching.
 The professional development seminars guided my approach to teaching and finding solutions to in-classroom issues.
 They helped look at the main objective of teaching while also focusing on the day to day practice.”

-Only Magdalen College students and alumni are eligible.
+Only Magdalen College students and recent graduates are eligible.

 Submit the following materials via the online form.

-For more information, please contact the Career Pathways Coordinator at [email protected].
+For more information, please contact the Career Pathways Coordinator.